Position

 Qualifications

-• Diploma or degree in Opticianry or a related field.
+• Diploma or degree in Opticianry or equivalent from an accredited institution.

 • Proven experience as an Optician or in a similar role.